rolandrgarceau/linked-lists/README.md

 # linked-lists
 A refresher on linked lists in Python.
+Linked Lists weren't defined in python some years ago when I started my journey in 2.7x.
+Neither was the keyword 'class'.
+Here is an simple implementation to refresh what these look like- in python of course it's not!

 Linked lists data uses the concept of nodes.
 Nodes are allocated in memory at runtime.
 In python we can say the linked list node can be found at its next value (next value might be a pointer).
 We may need to know where the head is at to start this process, and a tail's next for a singly linked list in python will be `None`.
 There may be a previous pointer for doubly linked lists, but we are looking just at singly linked lists right now.